-The indicators which should be considered to assess this standard, most of which are available in Winddat (Academic outcomes and occupational integration), are as follows:
+The indicators which should be considered to assess this standard, most of which are available on the EUC portal (academic outcomes, satisfaction and occupational integration), are as follows:

-- Satisfaction of graduates with the overall educational experience of the degree programme (Standard 6.1 and Standard 6.2). - List of presented final-year projects and dissertations of Bachelor's/Master's degrees. - Evidence of the acquisition of level B2 of a foreign language by graduates (Standard 6.1). - Satisfaction of students with the teaching action (Standard 6.1 and Standard 6.2). - Academic outcomes of the degree programme (Standard 6.3). - Overall outcomes of the year-one course (Standard 6.3). - Outcomes of the subjects of the degree programme (Standard 6.3). - Entry into work (Standard 6.4).
+- Satisfaction of graduates with the overall educational experience of the degree programme (Standard 6.1 and Standard 6.2). - List of presented final-year projects and dissertations of Bachelor's/Master's degrees. - Evidence of the acquisition of level B2 of a foreign language by graduates (Standard 6.1). - Satisfaction of students with the teaching action (Standard 6.1 and Standard 6.2). - Academic outcomes of the degree programme (Standard 6.3). - Overall outcomes of the year-one course (Standard 6.3). - Employment rate: % of graduates who are employed, unemployed or inactive (Standard 6.4). - Suitability rate (functions): % of employed graduates whose functions are related to their specific degree/graduate-level/non graduate-level (Standard 6.4).